 This is not directly due to the environment, of course.
 DeLancey (2014:78) argues their ecological setting reflects a cultural distinction of the region: the Hill/Valley distinction (Scott, 2009).
-Hill languages are spoken by few, in esoteric communities, allowing them to retain their archaic morphology (or re-innovate something new and complex, as in the case of Lai, DeLancey 2014:65).
-Valley languages are languages of empire — spoken by not just the native community but also as a second language — and have thus undergone erosion of the proposed complex Proto-Trans-Himalayan verbal system.
-In the original Hill/Valley framework by Scott (2009), Hill and Valley societies are associated with a number of sociocultural traits that arise from their environments, that we can use to identify them.
+Hill languages are spoken by few people, in esoteric communities, allowing them to retain their archaic morphology (or re-innovate something complex, as in the case of Lai, DeLancey 2014:65).
+Valley languages are languages of empire — spoken by not just the native community but also as a second language — and have undergone erosion of the proposed complex Proto-Trans-Himalayan verbal system.
+In the original Hill/Valley framework proposed by Scott (2009), Hill and Valley societies are associated with a number of sociocultural traits that arise from their environments, that we can use to categorize them.

 What is the Hill/Valley distinction?

 Scott’s (2009) work focuses on Zomia, or Upland Southeast Asia – which he describes as the last remaining non-state enclosure in the world.
 Between India, China, Bangladesh and Mainland Southeast Asia, it ‘lies at a great distance from the main centers of economic activity; it bestrides a contact zone between eight nation-states and several religious traditions and cosmologies’ (p.
 14), where ‘variety rather than uniformity is its trademark’ (p.
 16).
-DeLancey (2014) applies this framework to Northeast India, which is considered part (and central) to the Eastern Himalayan linguistic region (Konnerth et al, 2020), the focus of this paper.
+DeLancey (2014) applies this framework to Northeast India, which is considered part (and central) to the Eastern Himalayan linguistic region (Konnerth et al., 2020), the focus of this paper.